varshar4/Foodstagram/README.md

 ## Description

 Foodstagram is a site where you can share your favorite food photos.
+After users create an account or log into previously existing ones, they are directed to the home page.
 Take a look at the most recently posted photos from all users on the home page, or view a specific user's posts on their profile page.

 ## Installation